Patton97/LivelyLemurs/README.md

 # LivelyLemurs
 SEP Project

 ---
+16/04|Luke - Added Lava
+Should plug and play, again player damage part is currently based on my Topdowncharacter.

+---
 15/04|Luke - Added Electric gate
-Requires MacroVars from my BaseAI folder for the nickel textures on walls, feel free to change to fit level
+Requires MacroVars from my BaseAI folder for the nickel textures on walls, feel free to change to fit level.
-Otherwise should plug&play, though may need adapting towards different topdowncharacter for now
+Otherwise should plug&play, though may need adapting towards different topdowncharacter for now.

 ---
 08/04|Luke - Added Destructible wall